BEST Nursery & Extended Services (Langford)

 We provide before and after school care for children attending the school, in a relaxed and child-led environment.
 Children are encouraged to choose and discuss what activities they may like to do.
 The idea of involving the children in decision making is so that they are taking or making ownership of their club.
 Even the principles or boundaries are discussed and set at what they understand and how they want to be respected.
 We have found that children become particularly engaged in the activities when they have chosen them.
 The children have many toys and craft materials available to them but we always welcome junk modelling items, material, or anything else that can be recycled.

-Langford WAC Club supports the children through Playwork.
+Here at Langford we are passionate about play.
+Our setting supports the children attending WAC Club and holiday club through Playwork.
 This is a process which focuses on children's activities outside of the school environment, facilitating and promoting children's right to play and enriching their play environment.
 The play cycle has no outcome and aims to allow children to take control of their play.

 The children's needs are at the centre of what our practitioners do, where we strongly believe that children are the experts when it comes to play!